-Keep in mind, we are starting from a baseline of having already been an attending physician for 11 years, which would put him in his early forties or older at the beginning of this exercise.
+Keep in mind, we are starting from a baseline of having already been an attending physician for 11 years, which would put him at least in his early forties at the beginning of this exercise.
 With excellent market returns, he may still be able to retire close to 59.5 when he will have access to the 401(k), but it’s best not to rely on 6% real (8% to 9% nominal) returns.

-In this case, we’re no longer relying on stellar returns to have the ability to retire.
-You could call this a benefit of “delayed gratification” although spending $120,000 a year couldn’t possibly be considered a life of depravity, and not everyone will be happier indulging in $200,000 of annual spending.
-Not everyone is comfortable living the Lifestyles of the Rich & Famous.
+In this case, we’re no longer relying on stellar returns to have the ability to retire in style at a reasonable age.
+You could call this a benefit of “delayed gratification” although spending $120,000 a year could hardly be considered a life of deprivation, and not everyone will be happier indulging in $200,000 of annual spending.
+Not all of us are comfortable living the Lifestyles of the Rich & Famous.

 Also, remember that Dr. B has two children.
 If his family is spending $200,000 per year while the kids live at home, those kids will be accustomed to a life of luxury.
 While some people may want that for their children, I think it can be a setup for disappointment and financial difficulties later on when they are on their own.
 I think it may be best to wait until the kids are self supporting or at least living away from home before rewarding yourself with a big lifestyle upgrade.
 That, of course, is a personal decision.